atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** A vast amount of public parking in urban areas is located along public streets and within the public right-of-way.
 A portion of this parking needs to be accessible.
 For consistency, the committee agreed to use the same ratios as are already in use for parking lots.

+###### X02.6.1.2 Location

-**X02.6.1.2 Location.** Accessible spaces and van accessible spaces shall be dispersed within the project area and shall be provided at locations with minimum street and sidewalk slope to the extent this is consistent with reasonable dispersion within the area.
+Accessible spaces and van accessible spaces shall be dispersed within the project area and shall be provided at locations with minimum street and sidewalk slope to the extent this is consistent with reasonable dispersion within the area.

 **EXCEPTIONS**:\
 1\.
 Accessible on-street spaces shall be permitted to be clustered if equivalent or greater access is provided, with respect to distance from an accessible entrance, user cost, and convenience.